Opening a Bank Account in Ireland:

-Most banks will require proof of your address in Ireland – normally a utility bill.
+Most Irish banks will require proof of your address in Ireland – normally a utility bill.
 This could take up to 2 months to get – so be prepared for a delay.
 The bank will also require your PPS number, your passport and details of any previous bank accounts you have had.
 Proof of address is not required by N26.

 It used to be possible to get free banking in Ireland – but all the banks now apply some charges to current accounts.
 There are ways to avoid these charges -such as keeping the balance above a certain amount or lodging a minimum amount each month.

 See more details of Current Account Charges in Ireland

 Even if the banks don’t charge you for day to day transactions – Banking is still not completely free in Ireland.
 Everyone has to pay 50 cent government tax on each cheque you write and €30 euro a year stamp duty on credit cards and up to €5 euro a year on debit cards.

 See some information here about Opening a Sterling account in Ireland